Killing of Sayfollah Musallet

 On 11 July 2025, Sayfollah Musallet, an American citizen visiting his family in the village of Sinjil, Palestine, was beaten to death by Israeli settlers during a confrontation between a group of Israelis and Palestinians.
 He was the fifth American citizen to be killed in the West Bank since the beginning of the Gaza war.

 Background

 Sayfollah "Saif" Musallet was a 20-year-old Palestinian American who was born in Port Charlotte, Florida.
 He lived in Tampa, where he worked at his family's ice cream and dessert shop.
 Musallet traveled to al-Mazra'a ash-Sharqiya on 4 June 2025 to visit his family shortly before his 21st birthday.

 According to the United Nations, nearly 1,000 Palestinians have been killed by Israeli settler violence or the Israel Defense Forces since the start of the Gaza war in October 2023.
 Palestinian residents of Sinjil, where Musallet's family owned farmland, reported increased encroachments on their land by Israeli settlers in the two months prior to the killing.
-Musallet's cousin, Mohammed Ibrahim, was arrested in February 2025 and held in pre-trial detention at Megiddo prison for over five month's at the time of Musallet's killing.
+Musallet's cousin, Mohammed Ibrahim, was arrested in February 2025 and held in pre-trial detention at Megiddo prison for over five months at the time of Musallet's killing.